MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 37: 12.11.19
+* These test videos sure are long and complicated.
+I also got a lot of bugs to fix today.
+At least I am searching through code and interacting with it.
+I managed to fix it all in the end.
+* And even more CSS and HTML at work.
+Also some javascript.
+Mostly about relocating elements that the CMS generated into other elements that I created to be able to get the layout I wanted.

 ## Day 36: 11.11.19
 * More nasty bugs all over the place!
 My test cases keep failing.
 After reading about it in this sections comment field I found the answer.
 I could finally continue to the next video (57%).
 * Did a lot of CSS and Flexbox at work.